aevans1910/pick-up/README.md

 ## Where this is now

-At the moment, this is still simply a dynamic prototype.
-This means that although users can click buttons to go to diffrent pages, they are still unable to truly create an account or upload anything.
+This website has now become a full stack website, which means that individuals can click to change pages and can fill out the forms that will then process the data to populate pages.
+In the future I will set up user authentication and map and email APIs.

 ## Running the code

-To run this on your local machine, you must simply click on the github.io link in the page's repo
+To download this code to your machine, you must get the clone link at the top of the page, then execute this code in your terminal: git clone git@github.com/user:repo cd repo && npm install npm start

 ## Code structure

-- All the images are in an image file
+- All the images are in a static file
+- Templates were used to create structure
 - Personal styling was created with CSS
 - The structure of the website was made in HTML
-- All the images on the Rewards page was made with Painter Essentials 7
+- All the images on the Rewards page were made with Painter Essentials 7
+- Flask, MongoDB, and Jinja were used for the back end of this website